seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 The area calculation is done within a geoprocessing function in `src/functions/simpleFunction.ts`.

+Geoprocessing functions are invoked by a report client, as soon as its loaded in the browser by SeaSketch.
+It's a specialized function that takes a Sketch polygon or collection of Sketch polygons, performs some analysis, and returns the result to be displayed in the report client.

-Open this file and you will notice this function defines a custom result payload called `SimpleResults`, which in this case is an object with an `area` number value.
+Open `src/functions/simpleFunction.ts` and you will notice this function defines a custom result payload called `SimpleResults`, which in this case is a Javascript object with an `area` property containing a number value.

 ```typescript
 export interface SimpleResults {